 Soon after joining Wistar’s National Cancer Institute (NCI)-designated Cancer Center as an assistant professor, Rauscher was charged with building a world class center of excellence in gene regulation mechanisms, chromatin biology and cancer epigenetics.
 This effort produced a leading set of high impact researchers in the department, encompassing the burgeoning fields of histone modification, structural biology, and transcriptional regulation of cancer.
-He assumed the Deputy Director position of the Wistar Cancer Center in 1995, and subsequently guided the center through five cycles of competitive grant renewal.
+He assumed the Deputy Director position of the Wistar Cancer Center in 1995, a position he held until 2017, and subsequently guided the center through five cycles of competitive grant renewal.
 To date, the Wistar Cancer Center has held 45 years of uninterrupted support from the NCI Cancer Center Support Grant (CCSG).

 The Rauscher Laboratory at Wistar has been keenly focused on defining the molecular genetics of cancer by studying somatic and inheritable mutation in genes which predispose to human cancer.
 In particular, the lab has focused on how tumor suppressor and oncogene proteins that function in gene regulation, mechanisms of transcriptional regulation and transcriptional control of cellular differentiation programs and organogenesis become activated to produce a pattern of gene expression resulting in cancer.
 The Rauscher lab has studied the following genes: WT1 gene, BRCA1 and BRCA2, and the EWS and PAX families of fusion oncogenes.
 His lab also discovered BAP1, a gene encoding an enzyme that helps regulate levels of BRCA1 via ubiquitination but also is a direct cause of human uveal melanoma and mesothelioma.
 Other work has defined the mechanism whereby the master regulators of EMT and tumor metastasis cause the release and migration of tumor cells from the primary tumor.
 This work has identified druggable nodes that are currently being pursued for anti-metastatic and anti-dormancy therapeutics at Wistar.